DandelionSprout/Sims3Gamemods/DoubleDutyMusicStar/README.md

 • (EP6_ReleaseGenie_TakeUnderground) "TargetData": Mausoleum > Mausoleum,VaultOfAntiquity

 ### Opportunities_EP3
+All gigs and band opportunities are now set to «"RepeatLevel": Always» no matter what.
 #### Dive Bar-type gigs
 • All Dive Bar band opportunities:<br>
 •• "Chance to Get on Phone": ???? > 300 (450 for DiveBarLow1 and DiveBarLow2)<br>